Alloy Artifacts

 By 1913 C.M.B.
 Wrench had relocated to Garwood, New Jersey, where it remained in operation until at least the early 1920s.

 A listing for C.M.B.
 Wrench appeared in the April, 1921 edition of the Automobile Trade Directory, where it was noted as the maker of "Silver King" and "Auto Queen" products.
-This is currently the latest known notice for the company.
+Some directory entries for C.M.B.
+Wrench continued to be published into the late 1920s and early 1930s, but these may be stale listings.

 Patents